Channels-DVR-Goodies/channels-dvr-goodies.github.io/index.md

 # Paul's (unoffical) goodies for Channels DVR

 **Your attention please:** these goodies are not provided by, and in no way are endorsed or supported by Fancy Bits LLC, the developers of the Channels DVR.
-If any part of these goodies don't working for you (or later stops working), that's my obligation and perogative to fix, not theirs.
+If any part of these goodies don't work for you (or later stops working), that's my obligation and perogative to fix, not theirs.

 If these goodies start to become a support burden from them, they would be well within their rights to ask me to 'cease and decist',